Intro to simple transcoding in Compressor

 Filename: The title of the transcoded file.
 You can use the default filename (the name of the source file) or type a custom filename.

-Job action: A post-transcoding action you can add to a job—such as burning a DVD, uploading to Vimeo or YouTube, and so on.
+Job action: A post-transcoding action you can add to a job—such as burning a DVD or copying a file to your Home Videos library on Apple TV.
 Each of the built-in destinations already contains a job action.

 Caption filename: A supplemental text file in the CEA-608 format or iTT format that you can optionally add to a job to create synchronized closed captions or subtitles.
-See How Compressor supports captions.
+See Intro to supporting captions in Compressor.

 In the example below, two jobs make up the batch: